spacebetween/spacebetween.github.io/_posts/2016-10-28-journal-of-a-junior-umbraco-grid-editor.md

 - External Link - textstring
 - Link text - textstring

-We decided some properties would need to be customized datatypes to suit our customers' needs, like the colour scheme - they would only be able to choose from their brand colours.
+We decided some properties would need to be customised datatypes to suit our customers' needs, like the colour scheme - they would only be able to choose from their brand colours.

 When you go to make your grid editor, you want to go into the Developer tab, then into the grid editor folder.
 You can then add a new grid editor item.
 If Leblender was installed properly, you can choose it as a Grid Editor type: